“Everybody wants to beat us”

-- Martin has followed in the footsteps of his father Martin Macik Senior, who first did the Dakar in 2003 and came as high as fourth in 2010.
-Together they founded the MM Technology team and began to build their own trucks at a workshop in Sedlcany.
+- Martin followed in the footsteps of his father Martin Macik Senior, who first did the Dakar in 2003 and came as high as fourth in 2010.
+Together they founded the MM Technology team and began building their own trucks at a workshop in Sedlcany.

-- As well as conquering the Dakar in 2024, Martin and his crew also won Baja Aragon and the Rallye du Maroc.
-In Morocco they were testing their new EVO 4 truck, nicknamed 'Benny the Big Guy', and won every single stage.
+- As well as conquering the Dakar in 2025, Martin and his crew also won Baja Aragon and the Rallye du Maroc, just as they did in 2024.

 - Martin's business portfolio also includes the MM Production Agency, which offers media, marketing and photography services.